cvuorinen/habicord-bot/README.md

 Features:

-- Webhook (`type: groupChatReceived`) needs to be set up and pointed to the URL of the function
+- Webhook (type: `groupChatReceived` and `questActivity`) needs to be set up and pointed to the URL of the function
-- Bot reacts to different types of messages, currently mainly system messages
+- Bot announces new quests and reacts to different types of messages, mainly system messages
-  - See code at [habicord.js](src/functions/habicord.js) for more details
+- See code for more details